sionocean/DeepTutor-fork/README.md

 ### 📮 Contact

-DeepTutor is an open-source project led by [Bingxi Zhao](https://github.com/pancacake) with the [HKUDS](https://github.com/HKUDS) Group, and it iterates in a fully open-source form, built together with the community.
+DeepTutor is an open-source project led by [Bingxi Zhao](https://github.com/pancacake) within the [HKUDS](https://github.com/HKUDS) Group, and it iterates in a fully open-source form, built together with the community.
 So far, we run no paid online products of any kind.
 Feel free to reach out at **bingxizhao39@gmail.com** for questions, ideas, or collaboration.

 ### 🙏 Appreciation